siimonevans/academy-fe/README.md

 <link rel="stylesheet" type="text/css" href="{% static 'academy-fe.css' %}" />
 ```

-5. Create a new CSS file named `main.css` and save it to a new file within your static directory.
+5. Create a new CSS file named `main.css` and save it to a new file within your static directory

-6. Add a reference in your `<head>` linking to the CSS file
+6. Add a reference in your `<head>` linking to the `main.css` file

 ```html
 <link rel="stylesheet" type="text/css" href="{% static 'main.css' %}" />
 ```

-You should use this file to add your own custom CSS.
+You can then use this file to add your own custom CSS

-7. Copy the raw JS code [here](https://raw.githubusercontent.com/siimonevans/academy-fe/master/academy-fe/static_compiled/js/academy-fe.js) and save it to a new file within your static directory named `academy-fe.js`.
+7. Copy the raw JS code [here](https://raw.githubusercontent.com/siimonevans/academy-fe/master/academy-fe/static_compiled/js/academy-fe.js) and save it to a new file within your static directory named `academy-fe.js`

 8. Add a reference just above your closing `</body>` tag linking to the JS file